neo4j-labs/cypher-workbench/README.md

 These settings can also be changed after doing a docker deployment.

 ### Creating the first user
-You will need to create at least one user to use Solutions Workbench.
+You will need to create at least one user to use Cypher Workbench.
 In the *api* project, after you have setup the database and installed the code, run:

 ```
 npm run createUser Neo4j <username> <password> "Full Name" ""